The SEO Sales Funnel

 We’re not talking about the different ways you can write a post (like a listicle, blog post, or FAQ), but rather how a reader interacts with the content as part of your sales funnel.
 This involves making content for the user based on where they are in the funnel and what you expect their behavior to be.

-From buying a car to booking a trip, most people start with general research then move to more specific questions as they learn more.
+From buying a car to booking a trip, most people start with general research and then move to more specific questions as they learn more.

 What is the discovery phase in SEO?